 - Don’t wear headphones, you are far less approachable when you are wearing headphones and you never know when you are going to meet your potential new crew member.
 It could be before the Marina and you weren’t prepared or paying attention because you were listening to your favorite jam.

-- Don’t ask for the wifi password of the boat, you are there and expected to work, not updating your Instagram Story.
-If you need to do so, wait until the end of the workday, but again this is a time where you should be socializing and interacting with the new crew.
+- Don’t ask for the wifi password of the boat.
+You are there expecting to get hired and work, not updating your Instagram Story.
+If you need to do so, wait until the end of the workday.

 If you follow these steps on dockwalking it will help ensure you land your first job on a Superyacht.
 Yachting is an awesome career choice or a great option for a gap year.
 You won’t regret your decision on joining the yachting world.

 - Best Entry-Level Yacht Jobs

 - How to Become a Yacht Stewardess

 - Best questions to ask before joining a yacht